 - Divide leftovers into shallow containers, which allow rapid cooling, before storing in the refrigerator or freezer.

-- Never defrost food at room temperature.
-Use a microwave or oven to reheat foods to an internal temperature of 165 degrees.
+- Use a microwave or oven to reheat foods to an internal temperature of 165 degrees.

 The information in this article was obtained from various sources not associated with State Farm®.
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 These suggestions are not a complete list of every loss control measure.
 The information is not intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 Nor is it intended to effect coverage under our policy.
 State Farm makes no guarantees of results from use of this information.